riazhedayati/beautiful-jekyll/_posts/2017-08-25-monitor-southwest-flight-prices.md

 ![alt text](/img/southwest/taskscheduleR.JPG "Schedule script to run daily")

 We now have a program that can automatically check for cheaper Southwest flight prices without us having to lift a finger.
+Happy flying everyone!